A collection of films from previous SotY events.

 Secularist of the Year winners

-The Irwin Prize for Secularist of the Year award is presented annually in recognition of an individual or an organisation considered to have made an outstanding contribution to the secular movement.
-The award is kindly sponsored by NSS honorary associate Dr. Michael Irwin.
+The Secularist of the Year award is presented annually in recognition of an individual or an organisation considered to have made an outstanding contribution to the secularist movement.
+From 2005 to 2017 the award was kindly sponsored by NSS honorary associate Dr. Michael Irwin.

 The prize has previously been awarded to:

 2019 Saif ul Malook, for his courageous defense of Asia Bibi and other clients in Pakistan accused of blasphemy.
 Asia Bibi was sentenced to death by hanging for allegedly insulting the Islamic prophet Muhammad in November 2010.
 Pakistan's Supreme Court ordered her to be freed in October 2018.
 It upheld her acquittal in the face of a petition urging its quashing in January 2019.
 Presented by the academic, author, broadcaster and acclaimed human rights barrister Geoffrey Robertson QC.

 2018 Phil Johnson and Graham Sawyer, for their courageous campaigning work over many years to expose the institutional abuse of children and vulnerable adults in the Church of England in the face of institutional hostility.
 They have supported other survivors of abuse in religious settings and worked tirelessly to promote real and lasting change to protect children in the future.
 More broadly they have challenged religious privilege where it results in that abuse and its cover-up - presented by human rights campaigner and journalist Peter Tatchell.

 2017 Yasmin Rehman, for her advocacy of a secularist approach to tackling hate crime, promoting social cohesion and the human rights of women, and challenging sectarianism and theocracy – presented by broadcaster and writer Yasmin Alibhai-Brown.